 TKT 03 - Full stadium strategy

 • Define and employ a detailed full stadium strategy.
-The strategy shall be submitted to the IOC and be an integral part of the ticketing programme's strategy and ticketing operating plan.
+The strategy shall be submitted to the IOC and be an integral part of the ticketing programme's Strategic Plan and Ticketing Operating Plan.

 TKT 04 - Compliance with laws